-During the semester of Fall 2018, my team and I worked with The Crucible, the largest industrial arts education facility in the United States, to redesign part of their website.
-The initial goals for the project were to increase conversions and reduce the abandoned cart rate on the website.
+During the semester of Fall 2018, my team and I worked with The Crucible, the largest industrial arts education facility in the United States, to redesign part of their website with the goal to increase conversion rate and reduce abandoned cart rate.

 We set out with two questions that our client brought to us:

-In order to gain insights into the problem space, we conducted the following research methods to better understand user behaviors and current pain points.
+In order to gain insights into the problem space, we conducted research using the following methods to better understand user behaviors and current pain points.

-Navigation issues make finding the right classes more difficult
+- Navigation issues across the entire website make finding the right classes more difficult.

-After synthesizing our research findings and interview results, we realized that there were no obvious obstacles in terms of the checkout process itself — it was pretty standard across the board.
-On the other hand, pain points were identified in the process of looking for classes and learning about classes, and these pain points hindered customers from making their final purchasing decision even after adding them to the shopping cart.
+After synthesizing our research findings and interview results, we realized that there were no obvious obstacles in terms of the checkout process itself.
+On the other hand, pain points were identified in the process of looking for classes and learning about classes, which hindered customers from making their final purchasing decision even after adding them to the shopping cart.
 Therefore, we reframed our question.

-How might we improve the class navigation experience and increase access to information on the website in order to promote purchasing behavior?
+How might we improve the class navigation experience and increase access to information on the website in order to help users make purchasing decisions?

 After redefining the problem space, we took a deeper look into the current user flow of the website and then mapping out two different example user flows of finding an adult jewelry class.